Budget and costs

 Budgeting your money

-The International Student Calculator is a useful tool to help you create a budget and manage your finances while studying in the UK.
+The Which?
+Student Budget Calculator is a useful tool to help you create a budget and manage your finances while studying in the UK.

-For more information on budgeting and money issues, visit the Student Advice Centre website or go along in person to see them in the Union for confidential face-to-face advice.
+For more information on budgeting and money issues, visit the Leeds University Union Help and Support website or go along in person to see them in the Union for confidential face-to-face advice.

 Remember that if you need to make an immigration application, you'll need to have money set aside in a bank account for a minimum period of 28 days.
 Make sure you plan ahead to avoid difficulties.